The Fray: Scars & Stories and Helios (2011–2016)

+Hiatus, Slade's departure and band's return (2019–present)

 In July 2019, Slade revealed in an interview that the band would be taking a hiatus after fulfilling their five-record deal with Epic Records, saying they wanted to focus more on their own freedom by "playing the shows we want and picking and choosing".
 On March 12, 2022, Isaac Slade announced that he would be leaving the band.
 His final performance with the band took place on May 14, 2022, at the Genesee Theatre in Waukegan, Illinois.
+Slade now owns a record store in Washington State.

+On July 25, 2024, the band released their first single in eight years with a song entitled "Time Well Wasted" from an EP entitled The Fray Is Back, which was released on September 27, 2024.
+It was the band's first release to feature guitarist Joe King as their full-time lead vocalist, with King only having contributed occasional lead vocals to previous albums.

+On February 21, 2025, the band performed at the Bryce Jordan Center in University Park, Pennsylvania as part of Penn State's annular THON Weekend.
+Later that year, the band announced a world tour to celebrate the 20th anniversary of How to Save a Life.
+The anniversary tour began on July 25, 2025, in Dallas, Texas, and spans major U.S. cities through August before continuing internationally across Europe, the United Kingdom, Australia, and the Philippines.
+The tour is scheduled to conclude on December 12, 2025, in Manila.

 Musical style and songwriting

 How to Save a Life consists of a mix of mid-tempo, piano-driven pop rock tracks and power ballads.
 The album The Fray spread the spectrum of music: the pop rock songs are faster and more energetic, while the ballads are softer than those on the first album.

 Slade's vocals feature a falsetto and a strong American accent.
 On the second album, his vocals are more aggressive, most notably on the tracks "We Build Then We Break" and "Say When".